KojoBoat/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5 - add execute permissions to owner of file
 6 - add multiple permissions to the owner, group and all other users 7 - add permissions for everybody
+8 - add permissions to all but user and owner of the hello file